ileansys/CloudScanner/README.md

 - nmap & nse scripts - Service scans

 ### Roadmap Features
-- Configurability of Modules using yaml
+- Configurability of scan workflows using yaml
-- Archive IP Baseline Data in Persistent Database
-- Track and Archive Service Scans
-- Service Scan Analytics using ELK Stack
-- Integrate with Vulnerability Scanners e.g. Nessus, OpenVAS, MSF
-- CIS Host and Container/k8s Hardening Inspection with Chef Inspec
-- Ansible CIS Remediation Workflows
-- Integrate with more cloud providers e.g. Azure, Oracle, Linode...
+- Integrate with Nuclei or other suitable DAST scanner
-- Containerized Workloads
-- GUI and Interactive Shell Console
-- Custom Cloud Provider Modules
+- Other Cloud Provider Modules
-- Breach and Attack Simulation using Metasploit API's, Searchsploit, Nmap Scripts
-- Gather Threat Intelligence from IP Enrichment Platforms like Shodan, RiskIQ PassiveTotal e.t.c
+- Replace memcached with PostgreSQL

 ### Disclaimer!!!
 - Cloudiff is still in active developement